alekswael/DAB/README.md

     This script checks for the Python version, creates a virtual environment `venv`, installs dependencies from `requirements.txt` and downloads a SpaCy model.

-3. Activate the virtual environment (automatic in `.sh` scripts, use for running Python scripts directly):
+3. Activate the virtual environment:

     ```bash
     # For MacOS and Linux